"This is a powerful debut, a psychological thriller with moments of high comedy.

 Islington Gazette on Estranged

 “Jason Charles has successfully created six individual characters with such different motives, backgrounds and relationships that it is astonishing how much we are able to learn about each character in such a short period of time.
 Just like some of the outlandish characters this play was a lot of fun.
 It was funny yet tense and touched upon some incredibly important issues such as being tied down by family and needing to desperately be free.
 For a night when you want to get away from your own family problems Estranged can show you a family that is bound to be more dysfunctional than your own.”

 “This is a most unusual play on a most unusual subject - incest, a subject which

 is almost taboo but which the Josef Fritzl story has brought to the front pages of the world.
 The talented playwright Jason Charles, whose fourth play this is, has not gone directly to that

 horrendous story but shows the effect that it has on a young girl victim trying to retain her sanity and belief in God after the experience.
 Expect the unexpected, leave some prejudices behind and

 Chiswick Times on Beyond Flesh and Blood

-My new novel 'The Claws of Time' is NOW AVAILABLE ON AMAZON!
+The novel 'The Claws of Time' is available on Amazon.

-A production of my play ''Estranged' completed a smash hit run at Sydney's Tap Gallery Theatre in 2014.
+A production of ''Estranged' completed a smash hit run at Sydney's Tap Gallery Theatre in 2014.
 Check out the pictures in the Gallery.